Co-cars are introducing electric cars to the South West

 - Please put the car back on-charge at the end of every booking – ready for the next member!

 - If you do have to recharge the car at non Co-cars EV charging point, you are responsible for any costs of the recharge.

-- There are more and more public charging points popping up across the UK – find your nearest one on Zap-Map.
+- There are increasing public charging points across the UK – find your nearest one on Zap-Map.
 The map also shows which charging access card you need – some of them will be accessible free of charge.

 - Exeter City Council have free charging points in some of their car parks.

 - Please do not charge the EVs at home, using 3 pin plug.

 Ecotricity operate the Electric Highway – a network of rapid chargers in service stations and IKEA stores on major trunk roads across the UK.
 Renault ZOE and Nissan LEAF cars can use these charge points, but please plan your journey accordingly, if you do not wish to pay to recharge (the cost will not be covered by Co-cars).
 To charge: